sametozantopcu/smile-detection-ann/README.md

 * Google Colab

 ## 👥 Developers
-This project was developed as a collaborative academic study at Bursa Teknik University, Department of Mechatronics Engineering[cite: 2]:
+This project was developed as a collaborative academic study at Bursa Teknik University, Department of Mechatronics Engineering:
 * Samet Ozan Topcu
 * İbrahim İdris İbrahim